 Using Predefined Defaults on New Contacts

 You can decide that the application automatically assigns a specific language code, territory code, salesperson code, and country/region code as defaults to each new contact you create.
 You can also enter a default sales cycle code that the program automatically assigns to each new opportunity you create.

 The inheritance of fields overwrites the default values you have set up.
 For example, if you have set up English as the default language, but the contact company's language is German, the program will automatically assign German as the language code for the contact persons recorded for that company.

 Automatically Recording Interactions

-Finance and Operations, Business edition can automatically record sales and purchase documents as interactions (for example, orders, invoices, receipts, and so on), as well as emails, phone calls, and cover sheets.
+Business Central can automatically record sales and purchase documents as interactions (for example, orders, invoices, receipts, and so on), as well as emails, phone calls, and cover sheets.

 For more information, see Automatically Record Interactions with Contacts.

-For more information, see Synchronizing Contacts with Customers, Vendors and Bank Accounts.
+For more information, see Synchronising Contacts with Customers, Vendors and Bank Accounts.

 Assigning a Number Series to Contacts and Opportunities